All Episodes

 But just give me one second here, another point.

-Charlotte has been bombarded with democratic operatives.
+Charlotte has been bombarded with Democratic operatives.

-We had Sibelius here this weekend.
+We had Sebilius here this weekend.

-Jarrett is coming through.
+Jared is coming through.

-I told you they're because they're scared to death of losing the state.
+I told you because they're not scared.

 They are losing it.

-Mayor Fox was in Beverly Hills last weekend, drinking cake champagne with Obama trying to raise money to pay for the convention here.
+Mayor Fox was in Beverly Hills last weekend drinking pink champagne with Obama trying to raise money to pay for the convention here because they're not raising the money they want.

 Let me ask you a question about Purdue.